Kyambura Gorge Chimpanzee Tracking Safari

 Park View Safari Lodge: This award-winning lodge sits on the park’s outskirts.
 It offers a mix of modern amenities and traditional design.
 The facility includes a large swimming pool and a gift shop, making it a reliable choice for families and larger groups.

-Budget stays in this area focus on a “bush experience.”
+Budget stays in this area focusing on a “bush experience.”
 You will find a mix of self-contained rooms and fixed tents.
 Prices generally fall between $50 and $130.

 Self-contained Bandas: Raised wooden platforms with canvas walls and private outside showers.